CLICK HERE FOR ARTWORK

 subjects Vilem focused on mostly

-(and still does) is the Western Canadian Culture.
-Mainly known as the
+(and still does) is the Western Canadian Culture, the "Cowboy"

 emotions put into his work, Vilem shows us the